moble/quaternion/README.md

 to work with both python 2.x and 3.x (and to fix a few bugs), and *greatly* expands the applications of quaternions.

+## Documentation

+API documentation can be found on [readthedocs.io](https://numpy-quaternion.readthedocs.io/en/stable/).

 ## Quickstart

 ```sh